Roku soars 26% after smashing first earnings report

 Roku is aimed at cord cutters.
 Its digital streaming devices compete with Apple TV, Google Chromecast and more.

+It has also been building out a TV business, integrating its operating system with smart TV manufacturers.

-It says that its active accounts for the quarter totaled 16.7 million, up 48% year-over-year.
+It says that its active accounts for the quarter totaled 16.7 million, up 48% year-over-year, with “the largest and fastest-growing portion coming from Roku TVs,” according to the release.

+Roku says its users streamed 3.8 billion hours in the quarter, up 58% from the same period last year.

 Here’s how the company has traded since its September IPO.
 Roku had priced its IPO at $14 and finished its first day at $23.50.
 The stock closed Wednesday at $18.84, with a market cap of $1.83 billion.